suyash-nexxt/nextjs_blog/content/posts/intro_redux_with_react.md

 ## Putting React & Redux together using Hooks

 Now, using this redux life cycle lets see how react and redux would work together in a real world application.
+You can also take a look at this [github repo](https://github.com/su988/react-redux-blog) for the final result.

 1. In redux if we ever want to update the state we need to create an action. **Action creator** is simply a function which returns that action.